Primary Collection: Key Considerations

 Primary Collection: Qualitative and Quantitative Methods

-A host of methods can be employed for primary collection from patients on impacts.
+A host of methods can be employed for primary collection of impacts from patients.
 The most important aspect of data collection is that it is done in partnership with patients, not in a manner that integrates patients only as research “subjects.”

 Numerous qualitative approaches exist with resources to support work in this area.